 Teaching is a “family thing” and it runs in my blood.
 I was taught early in life that education requires deconstruction.
 That when you run into something that’s complex, you have to break it down into tiny components and then re-assemble them.
 That’s how you get mastery over a subject.

 And then I ran into a book that took me further on that road to mastery.

-Back in 2001, I read a book called “Good to Great” by Jim Collins.
+Back in 2001, I read a book called “Good to Great” by author, Jim Collins.
 In one of the chapters it asked: “What can you be the best in the world at?”
 I realised I was the “best in the world” at deconstructing a complex topic.
 Which is why a complex topic like “why clients do what they do” was a worthy challenge.

 I also started reading 100 books a year.

 Jim Collins mentioned that he read 100 books a year, so I decided to do the same.
 The librarian had a bemused look on her face when I'd stagger out with 30 books at a time.